 SHAKE ON IT!

 SHAKE ON IT, the musical, is a collaborative piece by students in the University of California Santa Barbara’s College of Creative Studies.
 Over the course of two quarters students from a variety of majors worked together to bring this concept to life.
-Collectively creating the music, script, and the set, undergraduates gained valuable experience of the workshopping and play production process.
+Collectively creating the music, script, and the set, undergraduates from across the UCSB campus gained valuable experience of the workshopping and play production process.

 Amanda Steinberg is truly and undeniably boring until a chance encounter with a charismatic gambler named Vance grants her a powerful ability.
 Through hand contact Amanda is now able to strip people’s personality traits, leaving them shadows of their former selves in the process.
 As Amanda becomes the funny, smart, confident, and artistic person she always dreamed she would be, only her best friend Carly knows of her newfound power and its dangers.
 As she explores her “gift”, Amanda becomes more and more power hungry.
 Will anyone stop her before there is nothing left to take?